 A Few Game of Thrones Filming Locations in Girona

 Let’s start at one of the most well-known landmarks in Girona.
 Do you recognize it?
 It also happens to be one of the most pivotal and dramatic scenes in Game of Thrones.
 Can’t you just see Jaime Lannister riding up on this white horse and storming up the stairs?
-I hestitate to claim it – well, let’s just be honest, it’s one of the best scenes from Game of Thrones season 6.
+I hesitate to say it – well, let’s just be honest, it’s one of the best scenes from Game of Thrones season 6.

 How about this spot?
 Have I given it away by pretending to beg on this corner?
 One of the main uses of Girona in Game of Thrones season 6 is as the town of Braavos, where Arya Stark has taken up a charge to become a “no one”.
 She can often be seen begging on the streets of Braavos, sans vision.
 Creepy, if you ask me!